Friday, August 8, 2008

 While biking across historical scenic views we come across the 1920's hunters lodge called the Jachthuis Sint Hubertus on the lake.

-Nationale Park De Hoge Veluwe in Otterlo, Netherlands has acres of beautiful countryside that can be explored by walking or biking.
-Anyone with the park entrance tickets can take one of the supplied park bicycles for a tour on their maintained bike pathways.
-The groomed paths took us through designated protected areas including farming, wooded areas, historical places, and even a surreal looking desert.
+Nationaal Park De Hoge Veluwe in Otterlo, Netherlands, features vast stretches of stunning countryside that can be explored on foot or by bike.
+Visitors with park entrance tickets can use the park's bicycles to tour the well-maintained bike paths.
+These groomed trails lead through designated protected areas, including farmland, wooded regions, historical sites, and even a surreal-looking desert.

 Nationale Park De Hoge Veluwe in Otterlo has a desert that is growing every year.